The COVID-19 pandemic has transformed many industries worldwide. How has it changed content marketing, and is it for the better?

 “Brands that want to build a foundation of trust and continue in their respective customer journeys need to measure, analyze, and understand common denominators and patterns – this will help level-set where their customers are.
 By measuring and drawing insights, brands can implement well-informed decisions and actions that enable us to build that trust further” – Jae Lee of Acoustic.

-With all of your customers now only online, isn’t it time you were?
+Another way the pandemic changed content marketing is now customers are primarily online.
+Isn’t it time you were?
 And once you’re there, do you know what to do?

 “Physical brick and mortar shops will fight for survival, and they have no choice but to venture into online commerce” – Mazen Aloul of Web Quest SEO.